 The word, Svalhus, roughly translates from Norwegian as “cooling house.”
-The buildings unique designs helps the building maintain a cooler interior temperature, which made it an ideal storehouse.
+The building’s unique designs helps it maintain a cooler interior temperature, which made it an ideal storehouse.

 Like many of the historic buildings in Ephraim, the Svalhus has served many functions.
 It was built around 1890, and was owned by Peter Peterson, a prominent Ephraim businessman and good friend of the Anderson brothers.
 Later, the Svalhus served as a gift shop, and then a summer cottage for an Ephraim hotel.